fanvue/ai-coding/README.md

 ## First task:

 Create a PoC for a bot that takes in any message, and does the above.
 Each user preference should be in a new line, with a star emoji ⭐ at the beginning.
-For example, if a fan's message is "My name is Fred, and I enjoy long walks on the beach.", the final output should be:
+For example, if a fan's message is _"My name is Fred, and I enjoy long walks on the beach."_, the final output should be:

 - ⭐ Fan's name is Fred.
 - ⭐ Enjoys long walks on the beach.